Goals

 Caveats

-- Archives were purposely tested on a fast local SSD
+- Archives are purposely tested on a fast local SSD

 drive to put the focus of the benchmark on the efficiency of the tested